Connect with others who understand.

 Written by Joan Grossman

-Some research studies have found that people with multiple sclerosis (MS) have a higher risk of fungal infections, such as yeast infections, as compared to the general population.
-Many MyMSTeam members find that yeast infections impact them often.
+Some research suggests that people with multiple sclerosis (MS) may have a higher prevalence of fungal infections, such as yeast infections, compared with the general population.
+Many MyMSTeam members report dealing with yeast infections frequently.
 “Is anyone else dealing with chronic yeast infections?” one member asked.

-Fungi and fungal spores are microorganisms commonly found in the environment that do not cause illness or infection in most people.
-However, for those with MS, several factors could be associated with an increased risk of fungal infection.
-These include immune dysfunction, an association between MS and fungal infections, and the use of disease modifying therapies (DMTs) to treat MS.
+Fungi and fungal spores are microorganisms commonly found in the environment and typically don’t cause illness or infection in most people.
+However, for those with MS, several factors may contribute to a greater risk of fungal infection.
+These include immune system dysfunction, a possible link between MS and fungal infections, and the use of disease-modifying therapies (DMTs) to treat MS.

-One MyMSTeam member wrote, “I have another yeast infection — probably two in the past year — and I used to never have problems with yeast infections.
+One MyMSTeam member wrote, “I have another yeast infection — probably my second this year — and I used to never have problems with yeast infections.
 Has anyone else had this issue?”
-Another member asked, “Wondering if anyone knows if there's a correlation between MS and having recurrent yeast infections and jock itch-type symptoms?”
+Another member asked, “Wondering if anyone knows if there’s a correlation between MS and having recurrent yeast infections and jock itch-type symptoms?”

-If you think you may have a fungal infection, it’s important to talk to your doctor to determine which treatment may be appropriate for you.
+If you think you might have a fungal infection, it’s important to talk to your doctor.
+They can help find the cause and recommend the most effective treatment.

 Common Types of Fungal Infections

-Common types of fungal infections — or mycoses — that people with MS may experience are those from fungal species like Candida or tinea.
-A common Candida species includes Candida albicans (C. albicans), which causes vaginal candidiasis and thrush.
+Two of the most common types of fungal infections — or mycoses — seen in people with MS are caused by fungal species in the genuses Candida and Tinea.
+Candida albicans (C. albicans) is a common Candida species that causes vaginal candidiasis and thrush.
 Tinea infections include ringworm, athlete’s foot, and jock itch.
-Fungal infections usually develop when one comes into contact with the fungus in the environment, but sometimes fungal infections can be contagious and spread from person to person.
+Fungal infections usually develop either through contact with fungi in the environment or from an overgrowth of fungi that naturally live on the body.
+Sometimes fungal infections can be contagious and spread from person to person.

 Vaginal Candidiasis

-Vaginal candidiasis, sometimes called candidal vulvovaginitis, is more commonly known as a vaginal yeast infection.
-The condition is caused by the overgrowth of Candida fungus.
-Vaginal yeast infection symptoms include swelling, pain, small cuts in the vagina and vulva, a discharge that is thick and white, itching, and a burning sensation while urinating.
-Candidiasis can also occur in the penis, although it is less common and usually presents as an itchy rash.
+Vaginal candidiasis, also known as candidal vulvovaginitis, is a Candida infection more commonly known as a vaginal yeast infection.
+It’s caused by the overgrowth of Candida fungus.
+Vaginal yeast infection symptoms can include swelling, pain, small cuts in the vagina and vulva, thick white discharge, itching, and a burning sensation when urinating.
+Though less common, candidiasis can also occur in the penis, usually causing an itchy rash.

-Risk factors for vaginal yeast infections include diabetes, pregnancy, hormonal contraceptives, and a weakened immune response.
+Risk factors for vaginal yeast infections include diabetes, pregnancy, hormonal contraceptive use, and a weakened immune response, which can happen in people who are immunosuppressed.

-Vaginal yeast infections are typically treated with oral or topical antifungal medications over the course of several days.
-Medications for short-term treatment include miconazole (sold as the brand Monistat 3), an over-the-counter cream that is inserted into the vagina, and terconazole (sold as the brand Terazol 7), a prescription cream.
+Mild vaginal yeast infections are usually treated over the course of several days with oral or topical antifungal medications.
+Common short-term treatments include miconazole, an over-the-counter cream that is inserted into the vagina, and terconazole, a prescription cream.

-The drug fluconazole (Diflucan) is an oral medication for vaginal yeast infections that is taken as a single dose.
+The drug fluconazole is an oral antifungal medication for vaginal yeast infections that is taken as a single dose.

 Thrush

-Thrush is another type of yeast infection caused by the Candida fungus.
-Thrush is different from vaginal candidiasis in that it usually affects the mouth, throat, or esophagus.
-Symptoms include thick, white lesions in the mouth that look like cottage cheese, soreness and redness in the mouth and at the corners of the mouth, and loss of taste.
-In more severe cases, thrush can cause fevers and may spread to the skin, liver, or lungs.
-Risk factors include diabetes, dry mouth, smoking, and medications such as corticosteroids, antibiotics, and oral contraceptives.
+Thrush is another form of yeast infection caused by the Candida fungus.
+Unlike vaginal candidiasis, thrush usually affects the mouth, throat, or esophagus rather than the vagina.
+Symptoms include thick, white lesions in the mouth resembling cottage cheese, soreness, redness, cracked skin at the corners of the mouth, and loss of taste.
+In more severe cases, thrush can cause fever and may spread to the skin, liver, or lungs.
+Risk factors for thrush include diabetes, dry mouth, smoking, and the use of certain medications such as corticosteroids, antibiotics, and oral contraceptives.

-People with weakened immune systems are at a higher risk for thrush, which is contagious.
-Common treatment includes antifungal medications that are applied to the inside of the mouth, such as clotrimazole (Lotrimin), miconazole (Micatin), and nystatin (Nyamyc).
-Fluconazole (Diflucan) may be advised for more serious cases.
+People with weakened immune systems are at a higher risk for thrush, a contagious fungal infection.
+Thrush is usually treated with antifungal medications applied to the inside of the mouth.
+In more severe cases, antifungal drugs may be given intravenously.

 Tinea Infections

-“I have a ringworm infection,” one MyMSTeam member wrote.
-“My general practitioner says it's nothing major, but it is one of the skin infections I am now prone to.”
+“I have a ringworm infection,” shared one MyMSTeam member.
+“My general practitioner says it’s nothing major, but it is one of the skin infections I am now prone to.”

-Athlete’s foot is a tinea infection that causes an itchy, scaly rash that often begins between the toes and can spread to other parts of the feet.
-The infection can also cause a burning sensation or blisters.
-Athlete’s foot can be treated effectively with over-the-counter medications.
-But if it persists, or if you have diabetes, it’s important to see a doctor.
+Athlete’s foot is a tinea infection that typically starts as an itchy, scaly rash between the toes and can spread to other parts of the foot.
+It can also cause symptoms such as a burning sensation or blisters.
+Over-the-counter antifungal treatments are often effective, but if symptoms persist or if you have diabetes, you should see a doctor.

-Jock itch is a scaly, itchy rash that can occur on the genitals, buttocks, or inner thighs.
-Keeping affected areas dry and using over-the-counter medications can often relieve jock itch.
+Jock itch is a scaly, itchy rash that appears in the genitals, buttocks, or inner thighs.
+Keeping affected areas dry and using over-the-counter antifungal treatments can help relieve symptoms.

 Fungal Infections and Disease-Modifying Therapies for MS

-Disease-modifying therapies (DMTs) are a common form of treatment for MS. DMTs work by modifying and sometimes suppressing the functioning of the immune system.
-When the immune system is suppressed, one may be at an increased risk of infections, including fungal infections.
+Disease-modifying therapies (DMTs) are a common treatment for MS. These therapies work by modifying and sometimes suppressing the immune system, particularly in people with autoimmune diseases such as MS. However, when the immune system is suppressed, the risk of infections increases, including fungal infections.

-While DMTs might suppress the immune system and increase one’s risk of infections, they are still highly effective treatment options for some people with MS. Your doctor will weigh the pros and cons of DMTs when determining a treatment plan for your MS. Furthermore, your doctors will monitor you for infections if they decide that DMTs are the best option for you.
+Although DMTs suppress the immune system and raise the risk of infection, they are still highly effective treatment options for many people with MS. Your doctor will weigh the pros and cons of DMTs when recommending a treatment plan for your MS, and if you start a DMT, your care team will monitor you closely for signs of infectious diseases.

-Neurology researchers have suggested the possibility that some type of infection — bacterial, viral, or fungal — may trigger the onset, or pathogenesis, of MS. However, no conclusive evidence as to the root cause of MS currently exists.
-A study from 2018 found evidence of fungal infections in CNS tissue of people with MS, but these findings do not prove that the fungal infections caused MS in study participants.
+Neurology researchers have suggested that some type of infectious pathogen — a bacterial, viral, or fungal microorganism — may trigger the pathogenesis (onset) of MS. While the root cause of MS is still not fully understood, a study from 2018 found evidence of fungal infections in central nervous system (CNS) tissue from people with MS. However, this finding doesn’t prove that the fungal infections caused MS in study participants.
+It simply shows a potential association.

 Talk With Others Who Understand

 MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-Here, more than 185,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+Here, members come together to ask questions, give advice, and share their stories with others who understand life with MS.

 Do you have questions about yeast infections or other types of fungal infections and MS?
 Share your experiences or questions in the comments below, or start a conversation by posting on your Activities page.